LIONS AREA EDUCATION, TRAVEL AND APPRECIATION FORMS

-Lions Area provides Education Grants to adult (22 and over) and youth (younger than 22) members of Guiding in Lions Area towards education at a recognized post-secondary institution.
+Lions Area provides Education Grants to both youth and adult members of Guiding in Lions Area towards education at a recognized post-secondary institution.
 The Awards Committee reviews applications received to verify that the required criteria has been met.

 Grant forms can be submitted online – April 1st deadline.